When your team shifts infrastructure to code, the platform you choose for running Terraform becomes critical.

 Teams typically pick Terraform Cloud for control and governance, while GitHub Actions appeals to those seeking simplicity and tighter repo-level automation.

 With Spacelift, you have all the tools necessary to deploy your IaC without the bloat of app deployment build tools.
-So check it out today for a free trial and a custom-tailored personal demo!Ā
+So check it out today for a free trial and a custom-tailored personal demo!

 Cost-effective Terraform Cloud alternative

-Spacelift is a highly cost-effective Terraform Cloud alternative that works with Terraform, Terragrunt, and many other IaC frameworks.
-It supports self-hosted on-prem workers, workflow customization, drift detection, and much more.
+Spacelift is a cost-effective Terraform Cloud alternative that works with Terraform, OpenTofu, Terragrunt, CloudFormation, Pulumi, Ansible, Kubernetes, and other infrastructure as code and configuration management tools.
+It supports self-hosted and on-premises workers, workflow customization, drift detection, and much more.